spiral/docs/docs/en/websockets/broadcasting.md

 ## Usage

-The Spiral Framework provides the `Spiral\Broadcasting\BroadcastInterface` interface for sending events to the default connection using the `publish method`.
+Spiral provides the `Spiral\Broadcasting\BroadcastInterface` interface for sending events to the default connection using the `publish method`.

 ```php